Mental Health and Wellbeing

 At Haileybury Turnford we place significant importance in the provision we have available to support students with maintaining good mental health and wellbeing.
 We understand it is important to be able to support all students in recognsing that their mental health is a priority and understand how they can receive support and guidance.

-We have two trained Mental Health First Aiders; Mrs V Elliott (Deputy Designated Safeguarding Person) and Mrs J Amatruda (Assistant Year Achievement Coordinator for Year 9,10 and 11) who can offer and provide practical support and advice if a student is suffering from a mental health crisis.
+We have two trained Mental Health First Aiders; Mrs V Elliott (Deputy Designated Safeguarding Lead) and Mrs K Blasket (Sixth Form Administrator) who can offer and provide practical support and advice if a student is suffering from a mental health crisis.
 We have a whole school approach to mental health and wellbeing at Haileybury Turnford.
 Our aim is to provide a safe, secure and inclusive learning environment by providing social and emotional support and programmes, as well as support for students with additional needs.

 Haileybury Turnford supports mental health and wellbeing at a whole school level by having high and achievable behaviour expectations for student learning and behaviour and by placing a strong emphasis on supportive teacher-student relationships and peer-to-peer relationships.
 Our behaviour policy and curriculum supports positive approaches to managing student behaviour, including a range of strategies to prevent bullying.

 Our assemblies and Personal & Social Development (PSD) lessons provide opportunities to raise the profile of mental health and raise awareness of how important mental health is.
 Throughout planned Tutor and PSD sessions, we cover the promotion of good mental health and resilience.
 The purpose of these sessions is to educate, help and equip students with the tools they need to progress through school and cope with the stresses and strains of school life and beyond.

 If you have any concerns about mental health of your child then please contact your child’s Year Achievement Coordinator who will be happy to discuss the different ways in we can support.